Actual name: Salomon, Solomon, Shlomo.

 Zionist Activities

-Although I haven't found signs of Mony participation in Zionist groups in Ruschuk or in ConstantinopleLike like his brothers Haim and Moritz, Mony did get involved at least while in Argentina.
-In 1933, he was one of the active founders of the "Sephardic Zionist Center".
-In the 25th anniversary issue of the weekly magazine "Israel" published in Buenos Aires in 1941, he is mentioned as having been the president of the Sephardic Zionist Center until his death.
+He did however get involved in Zionist activities later in Argentina.
+In 1933, he was one of the founders of the "Centro Sionista Sefaradi".
+In the August 29, 1941 issue of the weekly magazine "Israel" published in Buenos Aires, he is mentioned as having been the president of the Sephardi Zionist Center until his death.

 Magazine "Israel" Buenos Aires, 1941.